-An endonym is a word that the speakers of a language or the inhabitants of a particular region use to refer to themselves, their hometown or their surroundings.
-The opposite is an exonym or xenonym, which is an outside equivalent or foreign translation of a local name.
-So London is an endonym is you’re a Londoner, while the French name Londres would be an exonym.
-Sometimes endonyms overtake exonyms and become the official name for a location regardless of language, as is the case with Mumbai (formerly Bombay), Côte d’Ivoire (Ivory Coast), Myanmar (Burma), and Uluru (Ayer’s Rock).
+An endonym is a word that the speakers of a language or the inhabitants of a particular region use to refer to themselves, their hometown, or their surroundings.
+The opposite is an exonym (or xenonym), which is an outside equivalent or foreign translation of a local name.
+So London is an endonym if you’re a Londoner, while the French name Londres would be an exonym.
+Sometimes endonyms overtake exonyms and become the official name for a location regardless of language, as is the case with Mumbai (formerly Bombay), Côte d’Ivoire (Ivory Coast), Myanmar (Burma), and Uluru (formerly Ayer’s Rock).

 In linguistics, the concepts of holonymy and meronymy refer to the relationship between parts and wholes—the “whole” is the holonym, and the “part” is the meronym.
-So a word like house is a holonym that encompasses a group of meronyms like bedroom, bathroom, kitchen, doors, floors and walls.
-Body is a holonym for meronyms like arm, leg, head, stomach and foot, and so on.
+So a word like house is a holonym that encompasses a group of meronyms like bedroom, bathroom, kitchen, doors, floors, and walls.
+Body is a holonym for meronyms like arm, leg, head, stomach, foot, and so on.

 A holophrase is a single word used to sum up a full phrase or idea, like bouncebackability, ungetatable, or unputdownable.
 It takes its name from a linguistic phenomenon called holophrasis, whereby whole thoughts or sets of ideas are communicated by a single word or (as with babies first learning to speak) a single sound.

-A homoeosemant is a word that has almost similar meaning to another, but not quite.
-Also known as “semi-synonyms,” homoeosematic words basically account for the ever so slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview and interrogate.
+According to a 1914 dictionary, a homœosemant is a word that has almost similar meaning to another, but not quite.
+Also known as “semi-synonyms,” homœosematic words basically account for the ever-so-slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview, and interrogate.

 A hypernym is essentially an “umbrella” term, under which a number of more specific words known as hyponyms can be listed.
 Unlike holonyms and meronyms, which deal with parts of a whole, hypernyms work like categories into which the subordinate hyponyms can be grouped.
-So animal is a hypernym incorporating hyponyms like mammal, fish and bird.
-In turn mammal serves as a hypernym for another set of hyponyms, like dog, cat and mouse.
-And dog is a hypernym for words like spaniel, collie, and terrier, and so on.
+So animal is a hypernym incorporating hyponyms like mammal, fish, and bird.
+In turn, mammal serves as a hypernym for another set of hyponyms, like dog, cat, and mouse.
+And dog is a hypernym for words like spaniel, collie, terrier, and so on.

 An oxytone is a word with stress on its final syllable, like guiTAR.
-A paroxytone has its stress on the second to last syllable, like piAno.
-And a proparoxtone on the syllable before that, like acCORdion.
+A paroxytone has its stress on the second to last syllable, like piANo.
+And a proparoxytone emphasizes the syllable before that, like acCORdion.
 Originally used in reference to Ancient Greek, terms like these are used in English to account for the differences between homographic words like CONduct as in “good conduct” (a paroxytone), and conDUCT as in “to conduct an orchestra” (an oxytone).

 A troponym is a word (more often than not a verb) that provides a more detailed description of something than a more general word can.
-That might sound like the definition of an adverb (like happily or slowly), but troponyms are more like a cross between hyponyms and homoeosemants in that they are used to provide a slightly different, slightly more specific account than a more general synonym might.
-As such, troponyms are hugely important to writers of fiction, who want to provide as accurate and evocative a description as possible.
-Take a simple sentence like “She walked into the room,” for instance, and then substitute walk with strut, march, stumble, creep, flounce, stagger or jump and you’ll soon see how important they are.
+That might sound like the definition of an adverb (like happily or slowly), but troponyms are more like a cross between hyponyms and homœosemants in that they are used to provide a slightly different, slightly more specific account than a more general synonym might.
+As such, troponyms are hugely important to creative writers, who want to provide as accurate and evocative a description as possible.
+Take a simple sentence like “She walked into the room,” for instance, and then substitute walk with strut, march, stumble, creep, flounce, stagger or jump, and you’ll soon see how important they are.